thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

 What your result should look like

 After looping over all pairings of labels and detections, the data structures ious and center_devs should show the following content for frame 50 of the sequence defined in section "task preparations":
-Example IOU values - in this case, two values around 0.75

-Example IOU values
-Example `center_devs` values - in this case, two arrays each with three values somewhere between -1 and 1

-Example center_devs values
-Tips for the implementation

-    Use the function tools.compute_box_corners to extract the four corners of a bounding box, which can be easily used with the Polygon structure of the Shapely toolbox.
-    In case of multiple matches, keep the object/label pair with max.
-IOU

-Compute false-negatives and false-positives (ID_S4_EX2) Task preparations
+### Compute false-negatives and false-positives (ID_S4_EX2)

-Please use the settings of the previous task
-Where to find this task?

-This task involves writing code within detect_objects located in the file student/objdet_eval.py.
-What this task is about?

 Based on the pairings between ground-truth labels and detected objects, the goal of this task is to determine the number of false positives and false negatives for the current frame.
 After all frames have been processed, an overall performance measure will be computed based on the results produced in this task.

 A detailed description of all required steps can be found in the code.
 What your result should look like

-After looping over all pairings of labels and detections, the data structure det_performance should show the following content for frame 50 of the sequence defined in section "task preparations":
+After looping over all pairings of labels and detections, the data structure det_performance should show the following content for frame 50 of the sequence.
-Example `det_performance` values - made up of arrays of varying values and length

-Example det_performance values
+#### Key Terms:
+* *TP*: True Positive - Predicts vehicle or other object is there correctly
+* *TN*: True Negative - Correctly predicts vehicle or object is not present
+* *FP*: False Positive - Dectects object class incorrectly
+* *FN*: False Negative - Didn't detect object class when there should be a dectection

-Compute precision and recall (ID_S4_EX3)
+### Compute precision and recall (ID_S4_EX3)
-Task preparations

-In file loop_over_dataset.py, set the attributes for code execution in the following way:

     data_filename = 'training_segment-1005081002024129653_5313_150_5333_150_with_camera_labels.tfrecord
     show_only_frames = [50, 150]